scott-mcdonald/JsonApiFramework/README.md

 ![](LogoBanner.png)

+**Note Version 2.0 Breaking Change**
+> Version 2.0 is a breaking change from version 1.X by deprecating the use of `IResource`.
+To fix remove all usages of the `IResource` interface when defining your service model.

 ## Overview

 [JSON API](http://jsonapi.org) is an excellent specification for building hypermedia ([Level 3 REST API](http://martinfowler.com/articles/richardsonMaturityModel.html)) APIs in [JSON](http://www.json.org).
 Using this standard solves the problem of how to **format** your hypermedia API responses (server) as well as requests for creating, updating, and deleting resources (client) with JSON.
 Adopting this standard promotes standardized communication protocols between client applications and hypermedia API servers making development and consumption of the hypermedia API effortless.